4th Foreign Infantry Regiment

 Bou Yahia - Morocco - 1922 - 4e REI - 4 REI - Lieutenant Savary de Beauregard - Foreign Legion

-Tho post of Bou Yahia in September 1922.
-Lieutenant Savary de Beauregard of the 3rd Battalion, 4e REI was killed there by rebels on September 16.
-He became the very first officer of the 4th Foreign Regiment killed in action.
+The post of Bou Yahia in September 1922.
+Close to it, on September 16, Lieutenant Savary de Beauregard from the 3rd Battalion 4e REI became the very first officer of the 4th Foreign Regiment killed in action.

 Major Henry de Corta - 4e RE - 4 RE - Foreign Legion - Morocco - 1920s